-Visiting Bangkok can be an exciting experience.
+We spent two days in Bangkok earlier this year as part of a month cruising around the South China Sea and those two days were the highlight of the trip.
+Visiting Bangkok is an exciting experience.
 The culture is rich and peaceful, the food is plentiful and diverse and there are many things to see and do.
 If you arrive on a cruise ship, you dock at Laem Chabang which is a minimum hour-and-a-half drive from the city.
 If your ship is only there for the day, it is difficult to get into the city and back and still manage to see a lot.
 If you are lucky, your ship docks one morning and departs the next evening providing you time for an adventure.

-The trip into Bangkok is interesting because you see a lot and realize how modern the area is.
-There are many factories and businesses along the way and rest stops which stretch great distances providing a large number of restaurants and coffee shops for the traveler.
+Even the trip into Bangkok is interesting as you realize how modern the area is.
+There are many factories and businesses along the way and rest stops which stretch great distances provide a large number of restaurants and coffee shops with many American offerings.

 Once into the city, there are numerous temples and markets to visit along with museums and other historical properties.
 Thailand’s main religion is Buddhism so getting to a temple or two is a must.
 Keep in mind that there are specific dress codes (i.e. no bare shoulders or short pants) and you probably will be required to remove your shoes.
 Some temples do not allow photos.
 The word for temple in Thai is Wat.

 The Emerald Buddha (actually made of jade) is probably the most famous and it is on the grounds of the Grand Palace (established in 1782) so you can visit both at the same time.
 The grounds are huge and include a number of temples and palaces, magnificent statuary, works of art and jeweled walls.
 There are small admittance fees but you can claim a beautiful brochure once you have paid.
 The Grand Palace closes from time to time for events/ceremonies so this could affect your visit.